 Separating flowers and vegetables.
 Companion planting involves planting different species close together to enhance the growth of each.
 Many edibles and ornamentals make great companions.
 For example, garlic helps to keep roses healthy and marigolds help to repel beetles, nematodes, and other pests in a vegetable garden.

-If all of this sounds like too much, remember that you don’t need to start a garden from scratch.
-You could install a window box and plant a few colorful flowers or tasty herbs.
+If all of this sounds like too much, remember that you don’t need to start a garden from scratch!
+You could install a window box and plant a few colorful flowers or tasty herbs, or invest in self-watering pots for easier maintenance.
 Or, you could join a community garden.
 At some community gardens, you buy a plot that you work yourself.
 At others, you pay a membership fee and work toward a communal harvest.